Trend or Truth: Is Sourdough Bread Actually Healthier?

 So if most bread are made with a similar type of flour, how is sourdough more nutritious?
 This comes back to the sourdough fermentation process.

-In most plants and grains there is a substance called phytic acid or phytate.
-These plant compounds are sometimes referred to as "anti-nutrients" because they bind to minerals making them harder for your body to utilize.
+In most plants and whole grains there is a substance called phytic acid or phytate.
+These plant compounds are sometimes referred to as "anti-nutrients" because they bind to minerals, making them harder for your body to utilize.
 So even though the bread may contain those nutrients, your body has a hard time using them.

-The fermentation process of sourdough helps to make those nutrients more bio-available.
+The fermentation process of sourdough helps to make those nutrients more bioavailable.
 Meaning your body can actually use those minerals and other nutrients!
-While fermenting, lactic acid bacteria lowers the PH of bread which in turn deactivates phytate- some research shows this can be upwards of 70% deactivation.
+While fermenting, lactic acid bacteria lowers the PH of bread, which in turn deactivates phytate- some research shows this can be upwards of 70% deactivation.

 (and i'll add in that just because plants have these "anti-nutrients", does not mean that you should avoid these food groups entirely.
 Some people are more sensitive than others, coming back to everyone's unique bio-individuality.)
-This is another reason why in ancestral eating cooking, sprouting, fermenting, etc. are so popular-- because they aid in digestability!
+This is another reason why in ancestral eating cooking, sprouting, fermenting, etc. are so popular-- because they aid in digestibility!

 Lower Glycemic Index?